 "I suddenly realise how much emotion lurks within these decorated vocal lines, which sound easy but most certainly are not.
 That these performers absorb the audience from start to finish with their singing alone is huge testimony to their musical prowess.
 The promising Ursula’s Arrow has a lot to contribute to early vocal music, simply by showing us how beautiful it can be.
 Five Stars."
 Fringe Opera

 Ursula's Arrow was formed with the aim of bringing early music a modern sensibility, performing works by women composers that have been ignored, repressed and forgotten, and commissioning new works for period instruments.
+Performances with the Walbrook Music Trust, London Feminist Library, and the United Nations He4She campaign.
+Currently developing our 2020/2021 programme and schedule - please get in contact for further information.

 Why "Ursula's Arrow"?
 Because of the tradition naming Saint Ursula as the patron saint of women's scholarship and protection.
 Read more about Saint Ursula here.